Seniors Housing & Care Industry Support and Networks

-The University of Maryland Baltimore County’s (UMBC’s) Erickson School for Aging Studies provides undergraduate, graduate, and executive level educational programs on industry topics, as well as assistance in career placement.
+The University of Maryland Baltimore County’s (UMBC’s) Erickson School for Aging Studies provides undergraduate, graduate, and executive-level educational programs on industry topics, as well as assistance in career placement.
 The Erickson School offers a master’s degree in management of aging services.

 A Master of Science degree in seniors housing administration was recently launched at George Mason University in Fairfax, Virginia.
-In addition, a Master of Science degree in management, elder care administration, is offered at Lasell University in Newton, Massachusetts, and a master’s degree in long-term care seniors housing and aging services is offered at the University of North Texas, Denton.
+In addition, a Master of Science degree in management, elder care administration, is offered at Lasell University in Newton, Massachusetts, and a master’s degree in long-term care seniors housing and aging services are offered at the University of North Texas, Denton.

 The University of Southern California’s Davis School of Gerontology, Los Angeles, California, offers a Master of Aging Services Management (MASM).
 University of North Carolina, Greensboro offers a master’s degree in Gerontology with a concentration in Aging and Business.
 Georgetown University, Washington, D.C., offers a Master of Science in Aging & Health.